Grupo Cartes: History

 According to the company's website, in October 1990 Cartes created the Livestock Sophia SA.
 The Tabesa cigarette company's website, states that he was one of the founders in 1994 of the cigarette company at Hernandarias, Alto Paraná along with Horacio Cartes, Jose Angel Avalos, Marcelino Zarate Riquelme, Pedro Knight and Cesar Cabral.
 The company is said to employ 1,150 as of 2013 and to have taken half the marketplace from Marlboro which previously dominated.

 The Cuban cigar company Tabacos del Paraguay S.A. was established and in 1999 the trading company Habacorp SRL was added to support the cigar brand.
 Agricultural business Chajha SA and Livestock Las Pampas SA also joined the group in 1999.

 In 2001 a distributor, Distribuidora del Paraguay SRL was added.
 It offers brands such as Pulp and Maxi sodas, juices Puro Sol and Watt's, Schneider beer, mineral water Fountain, the Full Power sports drink, energy drink and cane Battery Estrella de Oro.
 Agrotabacalera of Paraguay SA in Choré, a department of San Pedro, Paraguay, was added in 2002 to provide raw materials for cigarettes.
 In 2004 Consignataria SA (C.G.S.A.) was added.
 A citrus business became part of the conglomerate in 2006 with Agrocitrus of Paraguay SA.
 It is located in Moisés Bertoni in the Departamento de Caazapá.

-Recent additions include the Sporting Life store (2009) selling sporting goods for tennis, paddle, squash and table tennis on Calle San Martin 2015 c / Molas López, Neighborhood Carmelites in Asuncion and in 2009 Paraguay Multimodal Transport SA (Transporte Multimodal del Paraguay S.A.), a business logistics company.
+Recent additions include the Sporting Life store (2009) selling sporting goods for tennis, paddle, squash and table tennis on Calle San Martin 2015 c / Molas López, Neighborhood Carmelites in Asunción and in 2009 Paraguay Multimodal Transport SA (Transporte Multimodal del Paraguay S.A.), a business logistics company.
 In 2010, La Misión S.A.'s three business units were added: the Paraguay Therapeutic Center with Dr. Maximum Ravenna treating obesity and other eating disorders; the restaurant Petit Bistro for service meats through Younique Goddard Catering; and Medical Spa for beauty treatment.

 Cartes Group opened Bebidas USA to sell products under the name of "Planet Pulp" in the U.S.

 In June 2012 Banco Amambay had around 2.8% of Paraguay's deposits (the 13th-largest by loan size), with its top 20 depositors accounting for 61% of its deposits.